ISSS now offers online F-1 Employment Tutorials. Click on the following link for the CPT tutorial.

 Am I required to enroll in a course for CPT?

 Yes.
 Federal immigration regulations require CPT to be an integral part of your academic program.
-At SJSU, this means you must either enroll in a course or an independent study that requires work experience to complete the course requirements.
+At SJSU, this means you must enroll in a course (independent study courses are not advisable but still permitted) that requires work experience to complete the course requirements.
 The only time you are not required to enroll in a course for CPT is when your department requires work experience to complete your degree program, but does not require course enrollment.
 This must be true for all students in the same degree program.

 - The course/independent study must be offered through your major department.